 Anyone who has a desire to stop gambling.
 There are no other rules or regulations concerning Gamblers Anonymous membership.

 There are no assessments in connection with Gamblers Anonymous membership.
 The newcomer signs nothing and pledges nothing.
 However, we do have expenses relative to our group meeting and our Gamblers Anonymous service facilities.

 Since Gamblers Anonymous has traditionally been fully self supporting and declines outside contribution, these expenses are met through voluntary financial support by the members.
 Experience has shown that acceptance of these financial responsibilities is a vital part of our individual and group growth process.

 Anonymity has great practical value in maintaining unity within our fellowship.
-Through its practice at the level of press, radio, films and television we have eliminated the possibility of fame and recognition being given to the individual member; hence, we have not been faced with any great internal struggles for power and prestige which would prove highly detrimental to our essential unity.
+Through its practice at the level of press, radio, films, television and internet we have eliminated the possibility of fame and recognition being given to the individual member; hence, we have not been faced with any great internal struggles for power and prestige which would prove highly detrimental to our essential unity.

 Anonymity also has great value in attracting new members who initially might feel there is a stigma attached to the problem.
 Therefore, we guarantee the newcomer as much anonymity as they choose.